framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 Tetris Effect |
 Tower of Fate |
 Train Sim World |
-Trials of Mana | Tested on demo
+Trials of Mana | Also works with the demo
 Tropico 6 |
 Urban Trial Playground |
 Uventa |